Gabriel Bougrain: World War II

 He then, took part in the violent battle at Dunkirk that allowed the evacuation of nearly 340,000 soldiers for England, 115,000 were French.
 On June 1, General Bougrain's division embarked on several ships to England.
 He himself was aboard the English trunk SS Prague, which departed Dunkirk at 9 a.m. with three thousand cavalrymen.
-It was attacked by twelve bombers planes but continues its voyage despite rough seas and an engine troubles.
+It was attacked by twelve bombers planes, but continued its voyage despite rough seas and engine troubles.
 The destroyer HMS Shikari docked while still in motion, taking more than five hundred men.
 On the orders of the ship's captain, the remaining personnel were carried at the front of the vessel, awaiting rescue.
 Without any more delay, the PS Queen of Thanet, a smaller vessel, took on board the remainder of the 1st R.D.P., as well as General Bougrain, the Director of the Health Service and the medical commander Ricard.
 Prague then ran aground on the Sandwich Flats off the coast of Kent.
-Back in France and partially reconstituted, the division of General Bougrain together with the 4th D.C.R. will become the core Army of Paris of General Héring, military governor of Paris - But Paris being declared an open city - on June 12, 1940, he withdrew the troops that were under his command to the South next to the Loire valley.
+Back in France and partially reconstituted, the division of General Bougrain together with the 4th D.C.R. became the core Army of Paris of General Héring, military governor of Paris.
+On June 12, 1940, he withdrew the troops that were under his command to the South next to the Loire valley.
 During the army's retreat, General Bougrain protected the left flank of the main Army Corps threatened by a vastly superior Armoured enemy forces, and then cleared himself out by precise and efficient counter-attacks, with the help of the 4th DCR, the rearguards of the Army Corps.

 Cited to the Order of the Army: